zzxwill/odps/intl.en-US/User Guide/External table/Unstructured data exported to OSS.md

     STORED BY 'com.aliyun.odps.examples.unstructured.text.TextStorageHandler'
     WITH SERDEPROPERTIES(
         'delimiter'='|'
-        [, 'ODPS. properties. rolearn' = '$ {roleran}'])
+        [,'odps.properties.rolearn'='${roleran}'])
     LOCATION 'oss://${endpoint}/${bucket}/${userfilePath}/'
     USING 'odps-TextStorageHandler.jar';
     ```

-    **Note:** If you need 'odps.properties.rolearn'property, for more information, see **custom authorization** for STs mode authorization to[access the OSS unstructured data](intl.en-US/User Guide/Handle-Unstructured-data/Access OSS data.md).
-If not, you can refer to **one-click authorization** or use clear-text AK on top of location.
+    **Note:** If you need `odps.properties.rolearn` property, for more information, see custom authorization for STS mode authorization of [Access the OSS unstructured data](intl.en-US/User Guide/External table/Accessing OSS unstructured data.md).
+If not, you can refer to one-click authorization or use clear-text AK on top of location.

--   **Write unstructured files into External Table using INSERT**
+-   Write unstructured files into External Table using INSERT

-    Creating external with custom storagehandler After table is associated with an OSS storage path, it is possible to do a standard SQL insert override/insert on an external table The into operation can both output data to OSS in the same manner as the built-in storagehandler:
+    After creating an external table Association on the OSS storage path by customizing the storagehandler, you can do a standard SQL insert override/insert into operation on the External table to output both data to OSS, in the same way as the built-in storagehandler:

     ```
-    INSERT OVERWRITE|INTO TABLE &lt;external_tablename> [PARTITION (partcol1=val1, partcol2=val2 ...)]
+    INSERT OVERWRITE|INTO TABLE &lt;external_tablename&gt; [PARTITION (partcol1=val1, partcol2=val2 ...)]
     Select_statement
-    FROM &lt;from_tablename&gt';
+    FROM &lt;from_tablename&gt;
     [WHERE where_condition];

     ```

-    When the insert operation is successful, it is the same as the built-in storagehandler, you can see a series of files generated in the OSS corresponding location path '.odps 'folder.
+    When the insert operation is successful,as the built-in StorageHandler, you can see a series of files generated in the OSS corresponding LOCATION path .odps folder.